 Coolant must not come into contact with the skin, eyes, or clothing.
 If contact occurs with the eyes, rinse with water immediately and contact a physician.
 Immediately clean contaminated areas on the skin with soap and water.
-If coolant is swallowed, contact a physician immediately.
+If fuel is swallowed, contact a physician immediately.
 Change clothing that is contaminated with coolant.
 Keep coolant out of reach of children.

 - Stand the motorcycle upright on a horizontal surface.

 - Remove the radiator cap.

-- Check antifreeze of coolant.
+- Check the antifreeze in the coolant.

-- " If the antifreeze of the coolant does not meet specifications:
+- " If the antifreeze in the coolant does not match the specified value:

-- Correct the antifreeze of the coolant.
+- Correct the antifreeze in the coolant.

 - Check the coolant level in the radiator.